ulranh/hana_sql_exporter/README.md

 The purpose of this exporter is to support monitoring SAP and SAP HanaDB  instances with [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com).

 ## Installation
-The exporter can be downloaded as [released Version](https://github.com/ulranh/hana_sql_exporter/releases/latest) or build with:
+The exporter can be downloaded as [released Version](https://github.com/ulranh/hana_sql_exporter/releases/latest).
+Alternatively it can be built with:

 ```
 $ git clone git@github.com:ulranh/hana_sql_exporter.git